tallsong/cpp/README.md

 - When applied to a local variable, the static keyword defines the local variable as having static duration, meaning the variable will only be created once, and will not be destroyed until the end of the program.
 - int8_t is actually a type alias for signed char
 - Don’t assign the same value to two enumerators in the same enumeration unless there’s a very good reason.
+## static
+- for local variables , keep their values and are not destroyed even after they go out of scope
+- for global variables,it gives them internal linkage (which restricts them from being seen/used outside of the file they are defined in).
+### static member variable
+- static member variables are shared by all objects of the class;static members exist even if no objects of the class have been instantiated!
+- Much like global variables, they are created when the program starts, and destroyed when the program ends.
+- static member definition is not subject to access controls: you can define and initialize the value even if it’s declared as private (or protected) in the class.
+## static member functions
+- static member functions are not attached to any particular object
+- Static member functions have no *this pointer
+- tic member functions can directly access other static members (variables or functions), but not non-static members.
+This is because non-static members must belong to a class object, and static member functions have no class object to work with!
 # Arrays, Strings, Pointers, and References
 ## Pointers
 - When declaring a pointer variable, put the asterisk next to the variable name.